malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

-# IBM Gate Circuit to DWave Annealer Embedding Translation
+# IBM Gate Circuit to DWave Annealer Embedding Translator

 This project is described in detail in the paper "Automatically Translating Quantum Programs from a Subset of Common Gates to An Adiabatic Representation"